zakiyehgh75/zizi-repo/README.md

 # zizi-repo
 like a moon
-name: Run Python Script and Commit Changes
+name: Run Python Script and Commit Change

 on:
   push: